Athlete/athlete-api-docs/getting_started/authentication.rst

 Over time we will hopefully provide libraries in various languages that take care of the request signing for you, but for now you'll need to implement it yourself.
 I will document here exactly how that request signing must work.

+Basically you need to do the following

 #.
-Add a timestamp parameter to the query string.
-This should be UTC time in ISO 8601 format.
+Add the following parameters to the query string:
     #.
-Add the public key to the query string.
+The current UTC time in ISO 8601 format (e.g. 'timestamp=2012-05-14T17:54:16.521019')
     #.
-Create a string with the following contents separated by unix style newlines:
+The public key (e.g. 'public_key=abcdefg12345')
 #.
+Create a string that represents the entire request.
+It should contain the following, in order, separated by a unix-style newline character.
+    #.
 Request Method (e.g. GET, POST, PUT).
 Must be uppercase.
     #.
 Path.
 This is the URL minus the protocol, domain and port. (e.g. /api/v1/users/)
     #.
-All GET and POST parameters, sorted by key and serialized in querystring format (e.g. a=b&c=d).
+All GET parameters, sorted by key and serialized in querystring format (e.g. a=b&c=d).
 Each key/value
        must be urlencoded consistent with `python's urllib.quote <http://docs.python.org/library/urllib.html#urllib.quote>`_.
+       This includes the two you just added above (timestamp and public_key).

+    *Note: We may add the body of the request to this at some point in the future.
+We haven't figured out exactly how we want to handle that yet.
+For now it is NOT included.*
 #.
+Sign that string and add that signature to the query string.
+    The string that you are signing should now look something like this:
+    ``GET\n/api/v1/user/\npublic_key=123&timestamp=2012-05-14T18%3A20%3A38.610086``

+    #.
 Create a SHA256 HMAC digest using the private key and the above string as the message.
     #.
-Base64 encode that digest and add it to the query string parameters as the 'signature' parameter.
+Base64 encode that digest and add it to the query string parameters (e.g. 'signature=n3UG0g6xwaFVy8qtk4AUnXGEHocWOlQkkmFzTVJlXbk%3D')

 The signed request will become invalid in any of the following circumstances: